 |Franchise Interview with Michael Gerber

-was almost ten years ago; I was introduced to one of the most enlightening books on entrepreneurship I have ever read.
-The
+was almost twenty years ago; I was introduced to one of the most enlightening books on entrepreneurship I have ever read.

 by the Inc. 500 CEOs.
 It has sold several million copies, has been translated into almost 20 languages, and is recommended